FengD/SmartSip/docs/README-esp32.md

 The code is in the `smartsip` folder.
 Open it with Arduino.

-Do not forget to change the constant to yours.
+Do not forget to change the constant to yours. create a file named `config.cpp`, include `config.h` and gives the info below.

 ``` c
 const char *SSID = "";